 Chemical vs. Mineral Sunscreens

 Mineral Sunscreens (physical sunscreens) are Beautycounter’s preferred sunscreen technology.
 Zinc oxide and titanium dioxide are physical particles that sit on the surface of the skin and scatter or reflect sun’s rays away from the skin.
 Mineral sunscreens are great for people with sensitive skin and they are reef friendly.
-If chemical sunscreens kill coral, what could it do to our body?

 “The FDA announced that it has proposed a rule to declare mineral sunscreen ingredients as safe, specifically zinc oxide and titanium dioxide.
 The agency said 12 other chemicals commonly used in sunscreens need more research to determine if they can be officially listed as safe, including oxybenzone and octinoxate.”
 You can read the full article here.

 Obviously the answer is not to stop wearing sunscreen.
 It’s to look for sunscreens that feature zinc and titanium dioxide as the active ingredients.
-It’s to do your own research (I love the EWG.ORG/SKINDEEP database to see how toxic products are) and make the best choices for you and your family.
+It’s important to do your own research (I love the EWG.ORG/SKINDEEP database to see how toxic products are) and make the best choices for you and your family.

 Conventional chemical sunscreens might protect you from the sun, but you’re also applying a lot of unnecessary chemicals to your skin, many of which are banned in other countries and not regulated in the U.S. Beautycounter always excludes 1,800+ potentially harmful ingredients from all of their products – known as The Never List.